Last Updated on

 9. Are prescriptions expensive in Bali?

 The smart thing to do if given a prescription from a hospital in Bali is to have it filled at a local pharmacy, not the one located inside the hospital.
-They pharmacies inside hospitals tend to charge much more than pharmacy chains like Guardian and Kimia Pharma (my preffered pharmacy chain in Kuta, Legian or Seminyak).
+They pharmacies inside hospitals tend to charge much more than pharmacy chains like Guardian and Kimia Pharma (my preferred pharmacy chain in Canggu, Kuta, Legian, Seminyak and Ubud).

 10. What if I need specialist care?